SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

 - **React App Parser**:
   - Responsible for analyzing the structure and interactive elements of the target React application.
   - Needs to identify elements marked with `data-interactive-element` (for interactive components) and attributes like `data-display-container` or `data-display-item-text` (for data display areas).
 It should extract relevant information (type, current state, associated actions, displayed text/data).
-- **CLI Generation & Interaction Module**:
+- **CLI Generation & Interaction Module / MCP Agent Core**:
-  - Translates the parsed React app structure into a set of CLI commands or an interactive session.
+  - This module is the heart of `react-cli-mcp`.
+It dynamically understands the current state of the React application via the React App Parser.
+  - It doesn't generate a static CLI representation, but rather enables interaction through a few generic, stable MCP tools.
-  - Manages the state of the CLI interaction.
+  - Manages the state of the interaction with the MCP-User (LLM), including understanding the current "view" or context within the React application.
-  - Executes actions on the React app based on CLI commands.
+  - Executes actions on the React app using Playwright, based on commands received via MCP.
 - **MCP Integration Layer**:
+  - Exposes a stable set of generic MCP tools (e.g., `get_current_screen_actions`, `get_current_screen_data`, `send_command`).
-  - Formats messages (requests from LLM, responses from the tool) according to the Model Context Protocol.
+  - Formats messages (requests from MCP-User, responses from the tool) according to the Model Context Protocol.
   - Handles the lifecycle of an MCP interaction.
 - **Server/Runtime Environment**:
   - Hosts the `react-cli-mcp` tool.
-  - Potentially runs a headless browser or similar environment to interact with the React application if direct DOM manipulation/event simulation is needed.
+  - Runs a headless browser (Playwright) to interact with the React application.

-**High-Level Flow:**
+**High-Level Flow (Revised):**

-1. LLM sends an MCP request (e.g., "list todos", "add todo 'Buy milk'").
+1.  **Initialization**: `react-cli-mcp` starts, launches Playwright, navigates to the target React app, and performs an initial scan to understand the current UI.
+2.  **MCP-User (LLM) Discovers Capabilities**:
+    - MCP-User connects to the `react-cli-mcp` MCP server.
+    - MCP-User calls a discovery mechanism (e.g., a standard MCP discovery endpoint or a specific tool like `get_server_capabilities`) to learn about the stable, generic tools (`get_current_screen_actions`, `get_current_screen_data`, `send_command`).
+3.  **MCP-User Assesses Current Screen**:
+    - MCP-User calls `get_current_screen_actions`. `react-cli-mcp` (via React App Parser) provides a dynamic list of possible actions (e.g., elements that can be clicked, inputs that can be filled) based on the currently visible UI in the React app.
+This response includes identifiers for elements and templates for commands.
+    - MCP-User calls `get_current_screen_data`. `react-cli-mcp` provides a structured representation of the data currently displayed in elements marked for data display.
+4.  **MCP-User Decides and Sends Command**:
+    - Based on its goals and the information from `get_current_screen_actions` and `get_current_screen_data`, the MCP-User decides on an action.
+    - MCP-User calls the `send_command` tool, providing parameters like the target element's identifier (obtained from `get_current_screen_actions`) and the specific action to perform (e.g., "click", or "type 'text'").
+5.  **`react-cli-mcp` Executes Action**:
-2. MCP Integration Layer receives and decodes the request.
+    - The MCP Integration Layer receives the `send_command` request.
-3. CLI Interaction Module translates the request into an action for the React app.
+    - The MCP Agent Core translates this into a Playwright action on the live React App (e.g., `page.locator('[data-interactive-element="some_id"]').click()`).
-4. React App Parser provides context/selectors for the action.
-5. Action is performed on the React App (e.g., simulating a button click, typing into an input).
-This might involve:
-    - Directly manipulating a live React app (if running in a shared context).
-    - Interacting with a headless browser instance running the React app.
-6. Result/updated state from the React app is observed.
-7. CLI Interaction Module formats the result.
+6.  **`react-cli-mcp` Observes Result & Updates State**:
+    - The React app responds to the action (e.g., UI updates, data changes, navigation occurs).
+    - `react-cli-mcp` (via Playwright and the React App Parser) observes these changes.
+If navigation occurs, it re-scans the new page view.
+7.  **`react-cli-mcp` Responds to MCP-User**:
-8. MCP Integration Layer encodes the result into an MCP response.
+    - The MCP Integration Layer encodes the result (e.g., "Action successful", "Error: element not found", "Navigation to /new-page occurred") into an MCP response for the `send_command` call.
-9. Response is sent back to the LLM.
+    - The response may also include a snapshot of critical updated data or suggest that the MCP-User call `get_current_screen_actions` / `get_current_screen_data` again to get a full picture of the new state.
+8.  **Loop**: The MCP-User continues interacting by calling `get_current_screen_actions`/`get_current_screen_data` and `send_command` as needed.

 ## 3. React App Parser Details